rrruko/plutus-apps/doc/adr/0004-pab-indexing-solution-integration.rst

 Cons:

-- PAB won't be able to integrate with external indexing solutions (e.g. Blockfrost_ or Scrolls_), but these external solutions would need to be integrated into the single source of truth indexing solution.
+- PAB won't be able to integrate with external indexing components (e.g. Blockfrost_ or Scrolls_), but these external solutions would need to be integrated into the single source of truth indexing solution.
 Therefore, this solution reduces the PAB's flexibility.
-- The design of the indexing solution will need to be changed to support waiting queries (like the `awaitTxConfirmed` from PAB)
+- The design of the indexing component will need to be changed to support waiting queries (like the `awaitTxConfirmed` from PAB)

 Alter indexing query APIs to include valid slots information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, we can instead embrace the fact that the indexing solution is not always in sync with the PAB.
+In this scenario, we can instead embrace the fact that the indexing component is not always in sync with the PAB.
-We can alter the indexing solution query APIs (like `utxosAt` or `txOutFromRef`) to include some sort of `ValidSlotRange` information.
+We can alter the indexing component query APIs (like `utxosAt` or `txOutFromRef`) to include some sort of `ValidSlotRange` information.
-Therefore, the user would need to specify the `SlotRange` from which he expects the indexing solution to be synced.
+Therefore, the user would need to specify the `SlotRange` from which he expects the indexing component to be synced.
-If the currently indexed slot of the PAB and indexing solution is not up to what we need, we can either wait for it or throw an error.
+If the currently indexed slot of the PAB and indexing component is not up to what we need, we can either wait for it or throw an error.

 Pros: